 There are similarities, but frittatas have much more egg in proportion to other ingredients, while the egg part of the Breakfast Pizza really is more like a "crust" with the other ingredients added on top.
 This Low-Carb Egg-Crust Vegetarian Breakfast Pizza was just as delicious as the first one, and I'd enjoy this for a Meatless Monday breakfast, lunch, or dinner.

 There are other ingredients you could use for a vegetarian version of my Breakast Pizza, but I settled on mushrooms, green onions, and olives.
 Whatever ingredients you use, don't skip the dried Oregano for that "pizza" flavor.
-(You can find more meatless recipes by using the label Meatless Monday or checking Vegetarian Recipes in the recipe index.
-I'm also doing a meatless slow cooker recipe each Monday on Slow Cooker from Scratch.
+(You can find more meatless recipes by Recipes-by-Diet-Type Index for Meatless Monday or checking Vegetarian Recipes in the recipe index.
 For more Meatless Monday ideas from other bloggers, follow our Meatless Monday board on Pinterest, or check Meatless Monday at BlogHer.)

 Heat a little olive oil in the omelet pan and brown the mushrooms, then remove from the pan.
 (For both the Breakfast Pizzas I've made so far, I used this Calphalon 8-Inch Nonstick Omelet Pan.)

 While the mushrooms browned I sliced the olives, sliced the green bell pepper, and cut the Mozzarella into chunks.
 (Next time I might slice the green pepper a little bit thinner.)

 When mushrooms are done add a tiny little more oil, heat the oil, and add the eggs.
 Season eggs with dried oregano and Spike Seasoning (or another all-purpose seasoning blend if you don't have Spike.)